FailAcademy/learning/wdp-vancouver/_slides/week-06/04-custom-wordpress-theming.md

 * How the WordPress template hierarchy works
 * How to add comments, sidebars, and menus

 ---

 template: inverse

 # Questions?

+???

+Components the students should complete before next lesson:
+* new WP installation (project setup)
+* npm install in the root of the theme directory
+* Add blog post content with featured images
+* Create About page and add content
+* Create Contact page and add content
+* Add menu
+* Add sidebar

+Daily checklist can be found on the [inhabitent solution repo](https://github.com/redacademy/inhabitent)

 {% endhighlight %}